ramigs/nuxt-fauna-article/nuxt-fauna.md

 that?attributes? doesn't allow to store repos with the same same or the same repo url

-Then we also added a `Query`, we want a list off all repos that are store in the database `allRepos`
+Then we also added a query, we want a list off all repos that are store in the database `allRepos`
+This is the “hello world” of GraphQL.
+A query that asks for all the repositories.
+In this query, me and name are referred to as fields.

+In this example, the client requests the product field, but defines a abcProduct alias.
+When the client executes this query, it gets back the field as if it was named abcProduct:

 ## Creating the database

 Introduction to the step.
 What are we going to do and why are we doing it?

+Login to your account

 "From here, we’ll log into FaunaDB and create our first data set.
 We’ll start by creating a new Database called “bookmarks.”
 Inside a Database, we have"